mesmerai/news-aggregator/README.md

       },
 ```

-Useful tool to generate the Go struct from the JSON returned from the request is [JSON-to-GO](https://mholt.github.io/json-to-go/).
+Useful tool to generate the Go struct from the JSON returned by the request: [JSON-to-GO](https://mholt.github.io/json-to-go/).
 Our ```struct```:

 ```